 The program is a fantastic way to develop connections to the NJ government and policy world and to learn from experienced public servants and public affairs professionals in NJ.

 The mentorship program runs from the end of August through December.
 The main expectation is that mentors and mentees have a minimum of two hours of contact per month.
-The initial e-mail introduction is in early September, and the mentoring officially concludes in December.
+The initial email introduction is in late August, and the mentoring officially concludes in December.
 The two contact hours per month can be broken up however you wish: weekly 30-minute check-ins, one two-hour meeting, etc. The meetings can be in-person, on the phone, or online through Zoom, Skype or Google Hangouts.

 Typical areas of discussion include but are not limited to: resume and cover letter critiques; industry trends; taking advantage of time at TCNJ and what the campus has to offer; internship or job search strategies; and interview preparation.
 Though not required, mentors may arrange for their mentees to shadow them or a colleague at the workplace.